State Farm Stadium: Other events

 On February 10, 2019, Russell M. Nelson, president of the Church of Jesus Christ of Latter-day Saints, spoke to an audience of 68,000, a capacity larger than many events due to the majority of the field space being filled with seats.

 On January 11, 2021, the stadium began to be used for administering COVID-19 vaccines 24/7, averaging 7,000 vaccinations per day with the assistance of 500 volunteers.

-On September 21, 2025, the funeral for conservative activist and Arizona resident Charlie Kirk was held in the stadium following his assassination eleven days prior.
+On September 21, 2025, the funeral for Charlie Kirk was held in the stadium following his assassination eleven days prior.
 The stadium was filled to its maximum capacity of 73,000 people.